mateuszkojro/programing-language/README.md

 ### While loops

+While loops will execute statments in coresponding block as long as condition is `True`

 ```python
 => while (i) { ... i=i-1 i }
 0
 ```

+While loops also return value
+(Evaluation of the last statment in the block on the last evaluation of the block)

 ```python
 => mat x = 0